TehShrike/abstract-state-router/readme.md

 `route` is an express-style url string that is parsed with a fork of [path-to-regexp](https://github.com/pillarjs/path-to-regexp).
 If the state is a child state, this route string will be concatenated to the route string of its parent (e.g. if 'contacts' state has route ':user/contacts' and 'contacts.list' has a route of '/list', you could visit the child state by browsing to '/tehshrike/contacts/list').

 `defaultChild` is a string (or a function that returns a string) of the default child's name.
+Use the short name (`list`), not the fully qualified name with all its parents (`contacts.list`).

-If you attempt to go directly to a state that has a default child, you will be directed to the default child.
-(For example, you could set 'list' to be the default child of 'contacts'.
-Then doing `state.go('contacts')` will actually do `state.go('contacts.list')`.
-Likewise, browsing to '/tehshrike/contacts' would bring you to '/tehshrike/contacts/list'.)
+If the viewer navigates to a state that has a default child, the router will redirect to the default child.
+(For example, if 'list' is the default child of 'contacts', `state.go('contacts')` will actually be equivalent to `state.go('contacts.list')`.
+Likewise, browsing to '/tehshrike/contacts' would take the viewer to '/tehshrike/contacts/list'.)

 `data` is an object that can hold whatever you want - it will be passed in to the resolve and activate functions.